What treatments are there for osteoarthritis of the knee?

 - They’re mainly used for very painful osteoarthritis, for sudden attacks caused by shedding calcium crystals and to help you through important events (such as a family wedding).

-Arthritis Research UK have also recently awarded a grant for the PROMOTE trial, a study into whether methotrexate, a drug commonly used to treat rheumatoid arthritis, can be used to treat osteoarthritis of the knee.
+Arthritis Research UK has awarded a grant for the PROMOTE trial, a study into whether methotrexate, a drug commonly used to treat rheumatoid arthritis, can be used to treat osteoarthritis of the knee.
 Another trial is looking into whether a drug called spironolactone is an effective treatment.

 Other treatments for osteoarthritis of the knee